Human height: Modern period

+The height of British children growing up during the years of austerity has decreased: as of 2019, the average five-year-old boy measured 112.5 cm and the average girl 111.7 cm.
+They were shorter and more obese than many of their European peers.

 Adult height between populations often differs significantly.
 For example, the average height of women from the Czech Republic is greater than that of men from Malawi.
 This may be caused by genetic differences, childhood lifestyle differences (nutrition, sleep patterns, physical labor), or both.

-Depending on sex, genetic and environmental factors, shrinkage of stature may begin in middle age in some individuals but tends to be universal in the extremely aged.
+Depending on sex, genetic, and environmental factors, shrinkage of stature may begin in middle age in some individuals but tends to be universal in the extremely aged.
 This decrease in height is due to such factors as decreased height of inter-vertebral discs because of desiccation, atrophy of soft tissues, and postural changes secondary to degenerative disease.

 Working on data of Indonesia, the study by Baten, Stegl and van der Eng suggests a positive relationship of economic development and average height.
 In Indonesia, human height has decreased coincidentally with natural or political shocks.

-Average height around the world
+Average around the world

-As with any statistical data, the accuracy of such data may be questionable for various reasons:
+As with any statistical data, the accuracy of the findings may be challenged.
+In this case, for the following reasons: